AtomicDragon/Mechatronics/README.md

 ALEX_STEIN_PNEUMATIC_ONE_BALL_STATE:
 Tasked with programming an arduino connect to a complecated hydraulic machine to move two ball around in a circuit.
 Arduino used sensors to sense when the ball got into a certain location.
 Had to keep two balls from hitting each other and without any delay.
 Used state machine concept to achive goal.

+MILESTONE 2-Final:
+Actual codeing for robot in mechatronics challenge.
+Each milestone programming was used to achive the goal stated in the rubric (See ENGR 450 Milestone Rubric.docx).
+Used different ardino programs to control movement, sorting, and gates to release the balls.
+The main code is located in Milestone_Final.ino.